kb-dk/newspaper-batch-event-framework/autocomp.md

   * We make a search in Summa triggering on the following:
   * List all item objects, where
     * the type of the item is of a specific kind
-    * last modified is later than last event registered
-    * the event for this component has not yet been registered
+    * (last modified is later than last event registered for this component) or (the event for this component has not yet been registered )
     * a set of specific events have been registered on this item and were succesful
     * a set of specific events have been registered on this item and were unsuccesful
     * a set of specific events have NOT been registered on this item

 Event storer
 ------------
-We store events in DOMS using Premis.
+We store events in DOMS using the Premis metadata format.
 The events will be stored in objects with ContentModel_Item in the datastream EVENTS.
-DOMS can write EVENTS datastream, without the usual restriction that you cannot update published objects.
+DOMS can write changes to the EVENTS datastream, without the usual restriction that you cannot update published objects.